 In this programme, which you can choose to follow inEnglish orDutch,you will develop theacademic and professional knowledge and skills you willneed to become a policy maker, art manager, museum curator or educator.
 This internationally-oriented programme approaches art and cultural heritage from different perspectives.
 You will also have plenty of opportunitiesto concentrate on your specific areas of interest.

+The master’s programme in Arts and Heritage: Policy, Management and Education examines the concepts of ‘heritage’ and ‘art’ as expressions of both past and present culture.
 You will develop insights into these key concepts and how their meaning has changed throughout history.
-You will also explore, evaluate and debate issues related to appreciation, interpretation, use, management and policy.
-In addition, you will acquire professional and academic skills in the practical organisation and development of artistic projects in the context ofcultural management.
+You willevaluate and debate issues related to appreciation, interpretation, use, management and policy.
+The programme will also teach you academic skills andprofessional skills in the practical organisation and development of artistic projects in the context ofcultural management.